The Brothers Karamazov: Ilyusha

 Ilyusha (sometimes called Ilyushechka) is a local schoolboy, and the central figure of a crucial subplot in the novel.
 Dmitri assaults and humiliates his father, the impoverished officer Captain Snegiryov, who has been hired by Fyodor Pavlovich to threaten Dmitri over his debts, and the Snegiryov family is brought to shame as a result.
+Ilyusha is frequently bullied by his classmates for his father's humiliation, and as a result acts out violently.
+However behind this aggressive exterior, he is fiercely loyal to his family.
+His relationship with another schoolboy, Kolya Krasotkin, is a vital part of his plotline.